The Senior Citizens League

 TSCL has endorsed the CPI-E Act, the Guaranteed 3% COLA Act, the Seniors’ Security Act, and several other bills that would better protect the purchasing power of Social Security benefits.
 TSCL also supports legislation that would give beneficiaries a modest boost in benefits to help compensate for years of excessively low COLAs.

 Social Security COLA Cuts

 TSCL believes that any cuts to the COLA — including the adoption of the “chained” CPI — would be unwarranted and unduly harsh, especially for the oldest and lowest income seniors who depend on Social Security the most.
-A study by TSCL found that the adoption of the “chained” CPI would significantly reduce the amount of lifetime retirement benefits received by future Social Security recipients — in some cases by as much as $88 per month after ten years.
+We will continue to oppose COLA cuts in the 116th Congress.

 Social Security Notch Reform